Research-on-Knowing/OnKnowing/_posts/2022-07-24-trial-n-error-vs-recipe.md

 ---
 layout: post
-title:  "Trial 'n Error vs Recipe"
+title:  "Trial & Error vs Recipe"
 categories: [ OnKnowing ]
-image: assets/images/oatmeal-cookie.png
+image: assets/images/oatmeal-cookies.png
 ---
 Problem-solving can be seen broadly as transitioning a situation from one state to another.
 This view covers a host of human endeavors.
 Most often the end state is considered a goal or objective.
 Problem-solving methods can be categorized as either trial and error or